Konrud/switch-web-component/README.md

   ```

 ## Properties
-Component supports the following attributes:
+Component supports the following properties:

   ### name [read-only]
   Name of the component.